Close Menu

 It isn’t easy to get Social Security benefits and the application process can be frustrating for most people.
 But, having an attorney throughout the appeal process can make it easier.
 It is our belief that when you have a law firm with experience handling your Social Security case, the SSA makes sure that they follow their own procedures.

 Additionally, when you have an attorney with legal experience, they will have access to Social Security’s decisions throughout the process.
 They can also submit medical evidence that may be missing from your case.
+Furthermore, your attorney can give you advice about what you need to do to win your benefits.
+If you follow that advice, then you will clearly have a better chance of winning benefits.

 WHAT WILL IT COST YOU IF YOU DON’T HIRE THE RIGHT LAWYER?